 “Wow!
 That’s amazing.”
 Garv's eyes glittered with fun and thrill.
 He said, “Mom, I am already feeling hungry.
 How long do you bake monkey bread for?”

 I then have to tell him to keep quiet if he wanted to eat the bread.
 The curiosity to eat the bread zipped his mouth and bought an end to his questions.
-I could, thankfully proceed with this best monkey bread recipe.
+I could thankfully proceed with this best monkey bread recipe.

-Monkey Bread Ingredients
+Let's make Monkey Bread

 In a bowl take yeast and sugar.
 Dissolve it with lukewarm water and let it rest for 10 min or until yeast froths.
-Once yeast is activated, it’s time to move to next step.
+Once yeast is activated, it’s time to move to the next step.
 In a large mixing bowl, take flour and salt.
 Add activated yeast solution to it and start kneading the dough by adding little water at a time.

 We need soft and little sticky dough for the bread.
 Add the water accordingly.
 I consumed 200 ml water in total including water used for dissolving the yeast.
 Amount of water totally depends upon the quality of flour you are using and weather conditions as well.
 Add 1 tablespoon of oil to the dough and continue to knead.

-Initially, the dough will be little sticky.
+Initially, the dough will be a little sticky.
 Don’t worry, just continue to knead it for 10 minutes.
 After 10 minutes of kneading, you will get a soft, smooth, elastic and non-sticky dough.
 Place the kneaded dough in a greased bowl and cover it with a kitchen towel or cling wrap.
 Let the dough rest until it doubles in volume.
 This process is known as the First rise (proofing).

 Time taken by the dough to be double in volume, depends upon the climatic conditions.
 An ideal temperature for proofing is 35 °C to 40 °C. As per Pune’s weather, it took 35 minutes to the dough to double in volume.
 Once dough doubles in volume, take it out on a lightly floured surface and punch it to release the air.

 Be gentle with the dough after all yeast is a living organism.
 Divide the dough into equal sized small portions.
 I divided it into 30 equal portions.
 Size of each portion depends on your choice.
-I personally like small portion size.
+I personally like the small portion size.
 Easy to hold for my kiddo.

 Let's assemble the bread

-To assemble the bread, we need grated cheese, pizza sauce, mixed herbs and melted butter.
+To assemble the bread, we need grated cheese, pizza sauce, mixed herbs, and melted butter.
 Take a bundt pan or in case you don’t have, then just make a small ball of parchment paper and place it in the center of a greased pan (as shown in the picture).

 Now dip each dough ball into butter and start arranging in the pan.
 Prepare one layer with dough balls.